oneyashraj/gittogethers.github.io/README.md

 1. Clone the repository
 2. No build process required - pure HTML, CSS, and JavaScript
 3. Serve the files using any web server
-4. Update `config.yml` to configure events and messages
+4. Update `data/config.yml` to configure messages and buttons

-## Security 🔒
-- Rate limiting on GitHub API calls
-- Form validation and sanitization
-- No sensitive data stored in localStorage
-- HTTPS required for GitHub API calls
+5. Update `data/events.json` to manage upcoming events